-You've had your whirlwind wedding, complete with Casablanca bridal gown and honeymoon in the tropics, and now you and your spouse are ready to sit down and plan the business of making a life together.
+You've had your whirlwind wedding, complete with princess bridal gown and honeymoon in the tropics, and now you and your spouse are ready to sit down and plan the business of making a life together.
 A major step in that process is obviously purchasing a home, so you have been looking for information on real estate in several major cities.
 We, the real estate agents of Mississauga, Ontario would like to put forth our city for your consideration, as it is without equal in Canada.
-After perusing our pages on the available real estate, entertainment opportunities and job prospects in Mississauga, ON, we're sure you'll agree that there's no better place in which you could make your home.
+After perusing our pages on the available real estate, entertainment opportunities and job prospects in Mississauga, we're sure you'll agree that there's no better place in which you could make your home.

 Mississauga, Ontario: Leading Industry for Tomorrow